Last reviewed July 12, 2026

 Operative rules:

-No specific decibel cap — loudness is officer-judged against the “unnecessary or unreasonable” standard.
+No specific decibel cap — loudness is officer-judged against the “unreasonably loud or harsh” standard.

 Does the original factory horn need to stay operational?